iHub-PTI/boldo-mobile/README.md

 ## Known issues

-The webRTC java library causes a lot of unnecessary comments.
-To disable them you can add `!org.webrtc` as a filter in your VSCode debug console.
+The webRTC and chatty libraries causes a lot of unnecessary comments.
+To disable them you can add `!org.webrtc,!I/chatty` as a filter in your VSCode debug console.

 ## Supported Platforms